Coy Pond Gardens - Ecological Surveys

 Comparison with previous data suggests that the stream has improved since 2001 as a result of works carried out upstream.
 The potential for biodiversity in the stream would appear to be limited more by physical and structural components than chemical or organic pollution.
 Therefore the proposed works should improve both the stream and surroundings by offering an increase in the range of habitats available.

-The 2005 survey was carried out on 11th August using exactly the same protocol and at the same time of year as the baseline survey in 2003, so results can reliably be compared.
+The follow-up survey was carried out on 11th August 2005 using exactly the same protocol as for the baseline survey in 2003, and at the same time of year, so results can reliably be compared.

-His report (summarised below) is presented in the full document which includes species lists (file size 200kb)
+• Results (summarised below) are presented in the full survey report which includes species lists (PDF 200kb)

 Summary